beer-psi/kamaitachi-chunithm-questline-tracker/README.md

 You can use npm/yarn if you prefer them, but please don't check their lockfiles into source control.

+### MYT-specific patches

+A few changes are needed for the MYT version of the questline sheet.
+Those patches go into the `myt-patches/` directory.
+- Should you change any affected files, please verify if the patches still work.
+- If you patch a new file, please add the patch file into the `Justfile`.

 ## License

 MIT